 Apart from the Dominican Republic, where malaria is a very real risk, this disease has been eradicated from the West Indies.
 Nevertheless we keep anti-malarial tablets onboard, but they are only effective for a specific strain of the disease.

 It is therefore important that if you are going to get bitten by a mosquito, you get bitten by the right one.
-Apparently it is only the female mosquitoes that bite.
+Apparently it is only the female mosquitoes that bite - well, it would be wouldn't it?.
 These can be identified as the ones that hesitate when flying past a mirror, surreptitiously giving their hair a delicate pat.

 Dengue fever is prevalent throughout the Windward Islands.
 In Trinidad concerted attempts to eradicate the disease have been made, but local press reports indicate that a more virulent strain of the disease may be on the increase.
 There is nothing that can be taken to reduce the effects of this debilitating mosquito-borne disease.